There are dozens of variations on this argument, the most common ones are as follows:

 1. We can deal with objections (i) to (iv) in one fell swoop:

-ii) The next statement is a statement of the bleedin' obvious.
-We're aware of that, although it is also true that most people who own valuable homes also have a lot of other income or assets.
+This is a statement of the obvious.
+We are aware of this, although it is also true that most people who own valuable homes also have a lot of other income or assets.
 And clearly all of them own at least one valuable asset.

-iii) There are far fewer 'asset rich/cash poor' than the Home-Owner-Ists always pretend (skip to article), but yes, there are some such people.
+There are far fewer 'asset rich/cash poor' than the Home-Owner-Ists always pretend (skip to article), but yes, there are some.

-The short answer to the issue of the 'asset rich/cash poor' (and all of these silly objections) is that people over retirement age who really want to stay put and realistically cannot afford the LVT will be given the option to defer and roll up the LVT until they die and the house is sold.
-As explained below, if the tax is about 3% of what each house is currently worth (2012 prices), even if house prices were to halve, this still means that on average, a pensioner household will be good for 17 years' worth of deferred payments, collected in arrears.
-We can ignore interest, as in relative terms, this would only be paid by the heirs of people in smaller homes who don't live very long.
+The short answer to the issue of the 'asset rich/cash poor' (and all similar objections) is that people over retirement age who really want to stay put and realistically cannot afford the LVT will be given the option to defer and roll up the LVT until they die and the house is sold.
+As explained below, if the tax is about 3% of what each house is currently worth (at 2017 prices), even if house prices were to halve, this still means that on average, a pensioner household will be good for 17 years' worth of deferred payments, collected in arrears.

 v) Skip to article on the long and ignoble history of The Poor Widow Bogey.